davehdo/reorganize-results/README.md

 # reorganize-results
 ## Introduction
-Reorganizes list of lab results to an n x m array of result where n is the number of patients and m is the number of different study types
+Tabulates list of lab results to an n x m array of result where n is the number of patients and m is the number of different study types

 The latter is easier to import for statistical analysis.